cloudmesh-community/hid-sp18-709/PXE_Project/draft.md

-test

-test again a a
 ****
-o: This is just a draft, and contains segents that I have not written, and it is my intention to quote them, referencing appropiately.
+:o: Disclaimer: This is just a draft, and contains segents that I have not written, and it is my intention to quote them, referencing appropiately.
-o: This file is also missing the bibliography (bibtex) and references
+:o: This file is also missing the bibliography (bibtex) and references
 ****
 # PXE and RPI
 Using PXE to deploy Image to RPI3